Before and After Photos of Gynaecomastia surgery

 Gynaecomastia can have several causes.

-Does Gynaecomastia increase risk of Breast Cancer?
+Does Gynaecomastia increase the risk of Breast Cancer?

 No, Gynaecomastia is a benign condition and it does not increase your risk of developing breast cancer.
 However, it’s still important to be breast aware and go back to your GP if you notice any other changes regardless of how soon these occur after your diagnosis of gynaecomastia.